noahehall/theBookOfNoah/business/video-game-writing-and-design.md

     - to be in control
       - in real life control is an illusion, or at best a temporary condition
     - to be playing
-    -
+  - all of your writing and design is influenced and informed by the medium in which it will be ultimately be delivered

+# role playing
+  - its about moving whoe worlds around in your brain, which at one time was called the ultimate personal computer
+    - in rle playing you become somebody you werent, a hero or a villain, in a world that didnt exist
+    - it works because each participant, each player in the game becomes a content creator within the context of the game -